OhMyGrid

 Improve data reliability and availability to better assess and manage risks for clean energy projects in emerging market and developing economies.

-That's why Open Energy Transition has launched this open initiative, working with the OpenStreetMap community, organisations and individuals around the world to not only create an open digital twin of the European grid, but also to expand the global coverage of the transmission grid in OpenStreetMap from around 70% to 98% over the next three years.
+That's why Open Energy Transition has launched this open initiative in collaboration with Datactivist, Jungle Bus, Dynartio and Infrageomatics.
+We are working with the OpenStreetMap community, organisations and individuals around the world to not only create an open digital twin of the European grid, but also to expand the global coverage of the transmission grid in OpenStreetMap from around 70% to 98% over the next three years.

 Grid Illustration